 A project of the Partnership for a New American Economy

-Between 2000-2011, the foreign-born population in Maine increased by 19.6 percent, and in 2011, immigrants made up 3.3 percent of Maine’s 1.3 million residents according to analysis by the Pew Hispanic Center.
+Between 2000-2013, the foreign-born population in Maine increased by 22.7 percent, and in 2013, immigrants made up 3.4 percent of Maine’s 1.3 million residents according to the American Community Survey.
 Although the majority of immigrants are from Canada, the United Kingdom, and Vietnam, African immigrants make up more than 14 percent of the foreign-born population in Maine, compared to four percent for the entire US.

 Percent of state’s population that is immigrant